zaboco/espm/README.md

 ## Known issues
 - Type reference paths are ignored `/// <reference path="./foo.d.ts" />`.
 In this case `./foo.d.ts` is not downloaded from the CDN
 - TS `namespace` syntax is not supported.
 For example, `espm add preact` would fail.
+- Scoped packages do not work well.
+E.g. `espm add uvu/assert` will not work as intended.